 There is evidence to suggest that domestic cats can sense an earthquake.
-A cat would probably try to climb up as high as they could inside the home and may become outwardly aggressive.
-They may also appear very restless.
+A cat would probably try to climb up as high as it could inside the home and may become outwardly aggressive.
+It may also appear very restless.

 Other animals in the area would also act strangely.
 For example, dogs are likely to become aggressive, snakes and worms will emerge from the ground, and rodents and small mammals will try to climb as high as they can.

 There is certainly evidence to suggest that cats can understand basic human emotions (happiness, sadness, anxiety), but whether or not they can empathize with humans is a different matter.

 In this study on Springer, cats were more likely to spend time with owners who looked happy compared to owners who looked angry.
 Cats can pick up on facial expressions and emotional cues.